kiwiupover/open-pos/README.md

 # Open POS is a Point of Sale Application Built with Ember.

-In this repo you will find examples of how to use touch events that make the application feel fast on touch devises.
+In this repo you will find examples of touch events that make the application fast on touch devises.

-Open-pos is built usign the [ember-rails gem](https://github.com/emberjs/ember-rails)
+Open-pos is built using the [ember-rails gem](https://github.com/emberjs/ember-rails)

 ## Getting Started